Homotopy Theory of linear coalgebras: Introduction

 \section{Introduction}

-This article is the first of a series about the homotopy theory of differential graded cogebras.
-Another article shall follow, focused on providing examples and applications to well-know types of cogebras like $\mathcal E_\infty$, $\mathcal A_\infty$, $\mathcal L_\infty$-cogebras etc.
+This article is the first of a series about the homotopy theory of differential graded coalgebras.
+Another article shall follow, focused on providing examples and applications to well-know types of coalgebras like $\einfinity$, $\ainfinity$, $\linfinity$-coalgebras etc.